Board of Directors

 TC Transcontinental Printing

-TC Transcontinental Printing handles all of the Company's printing, encompassing newspapers, tabloids, magazines, periodicals, catalogues, directories, books, flyers, newspaper inserts, and direct mail products.
+TC Transcontinental Printing handles all of the Company's printing, encompassing newspapers, tabloids, magazines, periodicals, catalogues, directories, four-colour books, retail flyers, newspaper inserts, and direct mail products.
 This sector focuses its efforts on customers who need specific printing products and services, and specializes its plants accordingly.

 TC Transcontinental Printing serves a number of areas: retailing of consumer products and services, newspaper and magazine publishing, educational, trade and niche publishing, and marketing-communications, which assists organizations such as financial institutions and pharmaceutical corporations in promoting their image, marketing their products and services, and reporting to their stakeholders.